are you ready?

 “I was thinking about food constantly, always calculating calories and macros in my mind.
 It was exhausting.
 Now if I want some ice cream I just have it, enjoy it, and move on.”

--intuitive eating client Linda F
+-intuitive eating client Jennifer F

 Intuitive eating is an evidence-based nutrition framework developed by dietitians Evelyn Tribole and Elyse Resch after recognizing that even sensible dieting was failing their clients.
 Intuitive eating is based on ten principles designed to quiet the diet voice, foster health behaviors, and strengthen the mind-body connection.